Victoria’s Secret Model Devon Windsor Slays In A White Swimsuit

-Devon Windsor slayed her 1.9 million followers on Instagram this week as she shared a sizzling shot of herself rocking a white swimsuit.
-The gorgeous Victoria’s Secret model stunned in the hot new shot posted online on January 29 as she flashed a little skin in the skintight one-piece while soaking up the sun.
+Devon Windsor stunned her 1.9 million followers on Instagram this week when she shared a sizzling shot of herself rocking a white swimsuit.
+The gorgeous Victoria’s Secret model looked amazing in the hot new shot posted online on January 29 as she flashed a little skin in the one-piece while soaking up the sun.

 The photo featured the beauty in the skimpy swimwear look which featured a full-cup design and a stylish knotted bow in the center of her chest.